wmglab-duke/3D_nerve_pipeline/config/README.md

 # Configuration Documentation

 This document describes the available config parameters for the 3D pipeline.
-Parameters with TODO have immediate action items.

 ## General Configuration

 - **sourcedir**: Directory relative to the current working directory where source files are located.
-Example: `"../sipsource"` indicates a folder one level up in the directory hierarchy. #TODO remove in favor of assuming this value
+Example: `"../sipsource"` indicates a folder one level up in the directory hierarchy.

 - **sourcefile**: Name of the simpleware source file for the process.
 Example: `"2L_strip.sip"`.

-- **path**: Directories for different stages or aspects of the workflow, categorized as follows: #TODO remove this and migrate to ASCENT data structure
+- **path**: Directories for different stages or aspects of the workflow, categorized as follows:
   - `slides`: Directory for slide images.
   - `fibers`: Directory for fiber datasets.
   - `mesh`: Directory for meshing results.
   - `comsol`: Directory for COMSOL simulation files.
   - `ascent`: Directory for ascent data.

-- **config**: Path and names of essential configuration files: #TODO remove this and migrate to ASCENT data structure
+- **config**: Path and names of essential configuration files:
   - `path`: Directory containing configuration files.
   - `run`: Run parameters file.
   - `model`: Model specifications file.